 I realised that the answer lay in holding respect for the other party and their opinions as well as respect for myself and my opinions.
 This requires courage, trust, curiosity, vulnerability and humility to stay open and flexible in relationships where there are differences of opinion.
 And so my experience of understanding how to lead through uncertainty began.

 In December 2011, knowing nothing about horses, I bought my first horse and began workshops immediately.
 I now own 4 horses and work with leaders and teams from all over the world at my stables in Warwickshire.

 10 years on, I still consider myself a novice with horses but I continually stretch as a leader to work in harmony with them, always seeking to have a relationship based on trust and respect.

 I’ve owned six horses and each one has expanded my heart and my leadership in different ways.

 One of the most profound moments of my life was when my 31 year old horse surrendered to trusting me fully as he was put to sleep.

 I’m a lifelong learner, often learning experientially but always backing it up through reading and training.

 I’m a Certified Professional Co-active Coach through the Coaches Training Institute (CTI), graduate of the prestigious CTI Leadership programme, HorseDream Partner, qualified member of the EAHAE and graduate of the HERD Institute.

 I’m the former President of the Leamington Spa Association of Speakers Clubs.

-I abide by the ICF code of ethics for coaching and the EAHAE and HERD Institute codes of ethics for Equine Assisted Learning.
+I abide by the ICF code of ethics for coaching and the EAHAE and HERD Institute codes of ethics for Equine Facilitated Learning.